 Significant events such as pandemic, fire, flood, park emergencies, or government shutdowns can cancel a work week.
-Volunteers are notified by the Conservancy if a trip has to be canceled and full refunds are provided.
-The Conservancy is not responsible for travel costs or expenses if participants do not receive notification of a canceled project prior to their arrival.
-We recommend acquiring travel insurance for these expenses.

-If after paying for a work week, an applicant is unable to participate and it is greater than 30 days before the assigned program, all but \$25 (processing fee) will be refunded.
+Volunteers are notified by the Conservancy if a trip has to be canceled by us, in which case a full refund is provided.
+The Conservancy is not responsible for lost travel costs or related expenses.
+We strongly recommend acquiring travel insurance for this purpose.
+If, after paying for a work week, an applicant is unable to participate and it is greater than 30 days before the assigned program, all but \$25 (processing fee) will be refunded.
 If placement is canceled within 30 days, a refund is not offered.